Srcodesalittle/Ignition-panel-to-wake-on-lan/README.md

 3. [keoniee](https://github.com/koenieee) for wake on lan library and initial code.
 4. [Good ol' google-fu](https://www.google.com/)
 5. Ya'll for reading!
+6. Everyone who suggested changes.

 ## Revisions
 1. Added current limiting resistors to LEDs and updated schematic.
 Since packs of resistors are purchased, it should include these low value resistors as well.
+2. Redid the circuit diagram to accurately reflect WOL button feeding into pin D4.
+Also took opportunity to re-do circuit diagram to be more readable and less chicken-scratch.
+Major updates, so revised schematic to 2.0.